OOPSpam/blog/_posts/2024-07-26-spam-protection-for-ninja-forms.md

 ![Ninja Forms reCAPTCHA](/blog/assets/posts/ninja/recaptcha.png "Ninja Forms reCAPTCHA")

-If you are looking for a free and quick workaround, reCAPTCHA is your solution.
+If you are looking for a free solution, reCAPTCHA is a good option.

 ## OOPSpam Anti-Spam Plugin